pavlyhalim/samaQ/README.md

 Data for fishing activities and ports is loaded from CSV files.
 Users can add new ports, which are saved back to the CSV to persist changes across sessions.

 ## License
-This project is released under the MIT License.
+This project is released under Apache License